Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Critical Infrastructure

-Effective: Jan 1, 2018First offense: unclassified misdemeanor (up to 30 days jail, $575 fine); Second offense: Class B misdemeanor (up to 6 months jail, $1,150 fine); If physical injury or property damage results: Class A misdemeanor (up to 1 year jail, $2,300 fine)
+Effective: Jan 1, 2016First offense: unclassified misdemeanor, up to 30 days jail and $575 fine.
+Second or subsequent offense: Class B misdemeanor, up to 6 months jail and $1,150 fine.
+If physical injury to a person or damage to property occurs: Class A misdemeanor, up to 1 year jail and $2,300 fine.

 View source